Content varies from quarter to quarter.

 Student learning goals

-1. STUDENTS SHOULD FEEL COMFORTABLE IN DISCUSSING, ASSESSING AND CRITIQUING VARIOUS ELEMENTS OF THE IMAGE-BASED MODERN CIVILIZATION.
+1. STUDENTS SHOULD FEEL COMFORTABLE IN DISCUSSING, ASSESSING AND CRITIQUING VARIOUS ELEMENTS OF MINOR UTOPIAS AND POLITICAL PARTICIPATION.

 2. DEVELOP CRITICAL THINKING, VERBAL AND WRITING SKILLS PERTINENT TO EXPRESSING QUALIFIED ARGUMENTS WITH EVIDENCE TO BACK THEM UP.

-3. THINKING 'ECUMENICALLY' AND 'HOLISTICALLY' ON THE IMPACT OF GLOBALIZATION ON DEMOCRACY.
+3. THINKING 'ECUMENICALLY' AND 'HOLISTICALLY' ON THE IMPACT OF UTOPIAS ON DEMOCRACY AND CIVIC ENGAGEMENT.

-4. ACQUIRING TRANSFERABLE SKILLS PERTINENT TO FURTHER ACADEMIC AND PROFESSIONAL DEVELOPMENT.
+4. ACQUIRING TRANSFERABLE SKILLS PERTINENT TO FURTHER ACADEMIC AND PROFESSIONAL DEVELOPMENT IN THE AREAS OF POLITICAL ECONOMY AND ENVIRONMENTAL SUSTAINABILITY.

 General method of instruction